 This first in human study shows that a CHF5633 dose of either 100 mg/kg or 200 mg/kg was well tolerated, without detectable systemic absorption, and resulted in prompt and sustained improvements in respiratory function.
 CHF5633 is the first synthetic surfactant to contain analogues of both SP-B and SP-C. It was developed to be similar to poractant alfa (Curosurf®) in terms of its low dose volume, appearance, and simple handling requirements.
 It requires refrigeration, and only a short period of warming in the hand prior to administration, and the volume to deliver a 200 mg/kg dose is 2·5 mL/kg.
 Following a single intra-tracheal dose the brisk response allowed rapid extubation, including the use of the IN-SUR-E approach (Intubate-Surfactant-Extubate) that is widely used with animal-derived surfactants.11 Apart from one patient, all infants showed an immediate clinical response with a single dose.

-The population selected for this study was reasonably well babies with RDS, deliberately chosen because of the relatively low risk of complications to allow an informative safety and tolerability assessment.
+The population selected for this study was reasonably stable babies with RDS, deliberately chosen because of the relatively low risk of complications to allow an informative safety and tolerability assessment.
 They required surfactant, but were not so unwell that there was insufficient time to obtain consent and baseline investigations.
-Most were stable on CPAP, but with gradually increasing oxygen requirements.
+Most were stable on CPAP, but with increasing oxygen requirements.
 Such babies are scarce therefore recruitment at multiple sites was needed to achieve the required study population, even though this would be considered unusual for a Phase-I trial.
 The initial requirement to halt after each enrolled subject made recruitment slow.

 Despite careful selection of subjects, the majority still developed a range of co-morbidities that needed to be analysed within the context of what would normally be expected in a preterm baby requiring surfactant.
 Only one death occurred; a case of NEC considered a consequence of prematurity and unrelated to CHF5633 treatment.
-The single episode of transient tube obstruction was also considered a well-recognised complication of surfactant therapy.
+The single episode of transient tube obstruction with a 200mg/kg dose was also considered a well-recognised complication of surfactant therapy.
 Neither allergic reactions nor other events likely caused by the drug were reported.
 Lack of systemic exposure and of specific immune response was also reassuring.
 The overall rate of mortality, BPD, and their combination was low as would be expected with this selected relatively low risk preterm population.12 These data are promising and a planned phase-II trial should now determine how CHF5633 performs in a larger population including less mature and sicker infants (ClinTrials.gov NCT02452476).

 Baseline characteristics were similar in the two dosing cohorts, although the pre-dose FiO2 and MAP were slightly higher in the second cohort, perhaps reflecting increasing confidence at recruiting sicker babies.
 Statistical comparisons were not made between dosing cohorts for this reason.
 Both doses were efficacious, resulting in sustained improvements in oxygenation that occurred immediately after instillation.
 A median FiO2 of 0.21 was achieved within the first 24 hours of treatment.
 In terms of respiratory support, a shorter duration of non-invasive ventilation was found in the 200 mg/kg cohort despite them being slightly worse at baseline.
 This might reflect a greater improvement of lung mechanics with higher doses of CHF5633, although this needs to be tested in randomised trials.